 Inshore, Flats, Backcountry

-25 - 280 pounds
+25 - 63 pounds

 48" - 96"

-Although Tarpon can reach up to 280 pounds, heavy tackle is not required, a 5000 to 7000 size spinning reel paired with a medium weight rod is a high multi-purpose tackle for tarpon fishing.
+Although Tarpon can reach up to 280 pounds, heavy tackle is not required.
+A 5000 to 7000 size spinning reel paired with a medium weight rod is a high multi-purpose tackle for tarpon fishing will be sufficient.
 The reel should be corrosive-resistant and have a smooth and robust drag to tame the fish quickly.

 Fly fishing is also a popular method.
 Sight fishing the shallow flats is exciting.
 Watching a school of the larger fish turn towards the boat, knowing you are one perfect cast from landing a giant tarpon, is exhilarating.
 An angler armed with a 10wt rod and a perfect cast leading the school of fish, stripping like mad to lure the large Tarpon.
 A few flies to try while fly fishing includes the Black Death, Purple People Eater, White Lightning, Tarpon Shrimp, Coker Smoker, and the Tarpon Toad.